py2ai/py2ai.github.io/_posts/2020-02-03-How-to-read-and-write-xlsx-file-in-python.md

 ---
+categories:
+- Python tutorial series
+description: A quick tutorial on Microsoft Excel .xlsx file operations in python
+featured-img: xls
+keywords:
+- file
+- read
+- write
+- development
+- code
+- programming
+- xlsx
+- using
 layout: post
+mathjax: true
 title: How to read and write in xlsx file using python
-categories: [Python tutorial series]
-mathjax: true
-featured-img: xls
-description: A quick tutorial on Microsoft Excel .xlsx file operations in python
 ---

 Welcome to Pyshine
 I wish and hope that you guyz are fine and enjoying good health